lastlogin-net/obligator/README.md

 * Simple to deploy and manage.
 Static executable and either flat-file or sqlite storage
-* Configurable with an API
+* Configurable at runtime with an API
 * Passwordless email login
 * Support for [forward auth][0]
 * Support for [trusted headers][1]